OCA/product-attribute/product_import_autocomplete_attribute/README.rst

 Usage
 =====

-In order to better test and illustrate this module, and example CSV file is provided in the exmaple folder (you will need the demo data).
+In order to better test and illustrate this module, and example CSV file is provided in the example folder (you will need the demo data).

 First, the setup: